-Our vision for our history curriculum is to deliver high quality teaching and learning to help the children learn about significant people and events, from a range of cultures and backgrounds, that have occurred in Britain, our local area and the wider world.
+Our history curriculum aims to deliver high quality teaching and learning to help children learn about significant people and events from a range of cultures and backgrounds, that have occurred in Britain, our local area and the wider world.
 We aim to deliver engaging and high quality history experiences that develop children’s curiosity, passion and understanding about events and people from the past and how they have influenced our lives today.

-At South Borough, we have planned our history curriculum using the National Curriculum aims and requirements.
-We teach history lessons weekly during specific terms, with the other terms being dedicated to geography.
+At South Borough, our history curriculum is planned using the National Curriculum aims and requirements.
+We teach weekly history lessons during three terms per year.

-All classes are equipped with a visual, chronological timeline that enables children to reference where historical periods fall in relation to one another.
 The children are provided with meaningful enrichment opportunities that include but are not limited to experiences, trips and visitors.
 We will use our local and wider community to help understand the history of our local areas.
 We will make use of our local museums to have workshops and experiences.
 Practical hands-on learning will allow our children to feel empowered about their learning with learning being recorded in a variety of ways.
 Learning in history is further enhanced and reinforced through additional activities in a range of areas, including (but not exclusive to) Black History Month and the history of art.